sagi1210/HSAIL-HLC-Development/README.md

  7. Go to tests directory and run the test after pointing the PATH (in the "run_tests").
 Make sure you use the builtins file given in the drop (and not use the one given in "Stable" compiler binaries).

+Intended usage:

+This compiler is expected to be used by compiler writers for various languages and those developers who woudl like to developer HSA applications using CLOC tool.
+Since this is open sourced too, the user can make required changes to the compiler (like adding meta data or different passes etc) as per their needs.